Slow Cooker Chicken Wild Rice Soup

 This slow cooker chicken wild rice soup is creamy and comforting, but still nourishing with lots of veggies, shredded chicken and wild rice.
 Added bonus: it’s so easy to whip up, gluten-free + dairy-free.

-Spring is almost here, but I’m still craving comfort food and easy slow cooker meals.
+Spring will be here before we know it, but I’m still craving comfort food and easy slow cooker meals.
 This chicken wild rice soup fits the bill and it’s so delicious.